Your next sales demo is right around the corner.

 So, during your demo, it’s important to get your prospect to visualize how their life (or their business) will improve by using your product.

-Once again, the best way to do this is by asking questions.
+Once again, the best way to do this with a prospective customer is by asking questions.

 18. “What’s the first thing you would use our product for if we moved forward with this deal?”